SWIFT: A modern highly-parallel gravity and smoothed particle hydrodynamics solver for astrophysical and cosmological applications: Code design and implementation choices

 \subsection{Language, implementation choices, and statistics}

 The design described above is, in principle, agnostic of the programming language used and of the precise libraries exploited\footnote{With the exception of \MPI, as its programming model drove many of the design decisions.} to implement the physics or parallelism approach.
 It was decided early on to write the code in the \techjargon{C} language (specifically using the \techjargon{GNU99} dialect) for its ease of use, wide range of available libraries, speed of compilation, and access to the low level threads, vector units, and memory management of the systems.
-We purposefully chose not to use \techjargon{C++} as the base language, to lower the code complexity for external users and to ensure that no dynamic linking is performed at runtime, which would go against our philosophy of limiting the number of unscheduled jumps around the memory\footnote{One could of course restrict oneself to a subset of the language but the temptation is often too large to use virtual calls.}.

 The task engine exploited by \swift is available as a stand-alone tool, \libraryname{QuickSched} \citep{Gonnet2016}, and makes use of the standard \techjargon{POSIX} threads available in all \techjargon{UNIX}-based systems.
 The advantage of using our own library over other existing alternative (e.g. \libraryname{Cilk} \citep{Cilk}, \libraryname{TBB} \citep{TBB}, \libraryname{SMPSs} \citep{SMPSs}, \libraryname{StarPU} \citep{StarPU}, or the now standard \libraryname{OpenMP} tasks) is that it is tailored to our specific needs and can be adapted to precisely match the code's structure.
 We also require the use of task conflicts (see \S\,\ref{ssec:design:parallel_strategy}) and the ability to interface with \MPI calls (see \S\,\ref{ssec:design:mpi}), two requirements not fulfilled by other alternatives when the project was started.